wpgeorgia/portfolio/index.md

 - Combined layers using Raster Calculator in ArcGIS Pro to score overall viability (0–8 scale).

 **Outcome:**
-Viable areas were concentrated in East Texas (esp. near Tyler), with temperature being the most limiting factor across the study area.
+Viable areas were concentrated in East Texas, with temperature being the most limiting factor across the study area.

 📄 [Read the Full Report](./projects/pine_trees_viability/README.md)

 ---

-## 🗺️ StoryMap: Public Sentiment & Transportation in Atlanta
+## 🗺️ StoryMap: Dallas Parks: Decent or Deficient?

 **Overview:**
-This ArcGIS StoryMap visualizes public comment analysis across several transportation initiatives in Atlanta.
+This ArcGIS StoryMap explores why Dallas ranks so low in parks among America's largest cities.

 **Features:**
 - Map-based storytelling using **ArcGIS StoryMaps**
-- Themes extracted from 4,000+ comments
+- Feature layers pulled from the city of Dallas and the Census Bureau
-- Neighborhood-level prioritization of concerns like safety, connectivity, and biking infrastructure
+- Geoprocessing tools used to take a closer look at park coverage in the city by census tract

 🔗 [Explore the StoryMap](https://arcg.is/1aO1Cv1)